-In addition to these new subjects, U-Multirank will be updating its data about programmes in medicine, psychology, social work, and sociology.
+In addition to these new subjects, U-Multirank will be updating its data about programmes in biology, chemical engineering, chemistry, civil engineering, computer science, electrical engineering, industrial engineering, mathematics, mechanical engineering and physics.

-More subjects from other subject areas will be added in the years to come.
+More study subjects will be added in the years to come.

-How do universities register to be included in the 2019 edition of U-Multirank?
+How do universities register to be included in the 2020 edition of U-Multirank?